 Sara Coombs is thrilled to be back at The Play Group Theatre where she is resident choreographer and heads PGT's Dance program.
 Her past choreography credits include: Big River, The Full Monty, The Mystery of Edwin Drood, Forever Plaid, Toad of Toad Hall and The Drowsy Chaperone.
 She was last seen on the Barnstormers’ Stage as Christine Patterson (Girl in the audience) in One Man, Two Guvnors.
 In Boston she has been seen on many stages in productions of: 42nd Street, Thoroughly Modern Millie, Singin' in the Rain, Curtains and Follies.
 Her favorite Boston credit was a play that she, along with her classmates wrote and created, called Necessary Monsters.
 Sara teaches dance throughout New York City, including Broadway Dance Center and Peridance Capezio Center.
 She graduated with a B.F.A. in Musical Theatre from The Boston Conservatory.

-Rachel Goren (Education Director) has been thrilled to be a part of the PGT family for the past four years!
+Rachel Goren (Education Director) is thrilled to be a part of the PGT family!
 She received a BS ED in Elementary Education and Music from SUNY Geneseo, an MA in Theatre Education from NYU, and an Advanced Degree in School Building and District Leadership from Hunter College.
 Most recently, Rachel directed the K-8 Drama Program at P.S.
 126/M.A.T in New York City, and worked in the Education Department at the Atlantic Theatre Company, followed by a position as School Administration Intern to the District Director of Fine and Performing Arts at Byram Hills School District.
 Rachel is dedicated to artistic education and believes that the arts are an important part of every child’s life.
 She loves being at PGT where she can fulfill her passions for both theatre and education and is incredibly grateful to her adorable 4-year-old son, Ari, precious 1-year-old son, Levi, her husband, Evan, and her dog, Parker, for all of their unconditional love and support.

 Keiji Ishiguri is thrilled and honored to join the PGT community and help a new generation of fearless, unbelievably talented artists fulfill their dreams!
 After receiving his Bachelor's Degree in Music from Yale University in 2011, Keiji has worked as a free-lance music director, pianist, piano teacher, vocal coach, and arranger throughout Westchester and New York.
 He is currently serving as a piano teacher and vocal ensemble coordinator for the Crestwood Music Education Center and arranges for the New York based indie rock ensemble, October Project.
 While at college, he played a whole lot of piano and did a whole lot of singing.
 He conducted the Whiffenpoofs as well as a number of musicals, and served as a vocal coach for the Yale School of Drama.
 He loves Bananagrams, Green Machine, and spoiling his niece.